ONE DAY IN TAKAYAMA, JAPAN

 • Takayama Festival happens in April and October, and is in the Top 3 of Japan’s most beautiful festivals.
 The main attraction are the stunningly decorated yatai (festival floats).
 If you’re in Takayama outside of this timeframe, you can see the floats at the Takayama Festival Float Exhibition Hall.

 • The Takayama Jinya was the local government office until the end of the Edo period in 1868.
 The building still stands today as a museum for visitors.
-You can look at the offices and conference rooms, and next to the main building is the largest traditional rice storehouse in Japan.
+You can look at the offices and conference rooms and next to the main building is the largest traditional rice storehouse in Japan.

 • Shiragawago is a remote village in the Shogawa River Valley, only an hour from Takayama by bus.
 It’s famous for its traditional gassho-zukuri farmhouses in the Ogimachi district, and some of them are more than 250 years old!
 Shiragawago was declared a UNESCO World Heritage Site in 1995.

 • If you don’t have time to visit Shiragawago, stop at the Hida No Sato (Hida Folk Village) instead.
 This open air museum has more than 30 traditional buildings from the Hida region.
-They were built during the Edo period, and it’s only a 30-minute walk or 10-minute bus ride from Takayama.
+They were built during the Edo period and it’s only a 30-minute walk or 10-minute bus ride from Takayama.

 To learn more about these attractions, check out this YouTube video by Japan Guide:

-Where to Stay
+Where to Stay in Takayama

-As a popular tourist attraction, Takayama has plenty of lodging options to offer.
+Takayama has plenty of lodging options to offer.
 You can choose between hostels, guesthouses, apartments, B&B’s, ryokans (traditional Japanese inns), and Western-style hotels.

 Octavio, the owner, was always happy to chat, which made me feel at home right away!
 He also had great suggestions on things to do in and around Takayama.
 Moreover, he prepared a small breakfast in the morning (green tea, toast, and jam), which was very good!
-He offers a free shuttle service (must be reserved in advance), and private parking is possible on site (at ¥ 1,000 per night).

-Where to Eat & Drink
+Where to Eat & Drink in Takayama

 While Takayama is a smaller city, there’s a big selection of restaurants to choose from.